-So we are legally obliged to establish whether you, as a customer, might have any political connection.
-Nothing to worry though, as “these requirements are preventive (not criminal) in nature, and should not be interpreted as stigmatising PEPs as such being involved in criminal activity”.
+So we are legally obliged to establish whether you, as the customer, might have any political connection.
+This isn't anything to worry about, as “these requirements are preventive (not criminal) in nature, and should not be interpreted as stigmatising PEPs as such being involved in criminal activity”.

 What does it mean to you?

-If we establish that you are a PEP we will just ask you to do the source of funds check.
-It is not because we don’t trust you, we are just legally binded to do so, as a standard procedure.
+If we establish that you are a PEP, we'll ask you to complete the source of funds check.
+It's not because we don’t trust you, we are legally required to do so, as a standard procedure.

 What if I don’t want to be considered a PEP?